The Main Components of Email Marketing

 Know your target audience and always ask yourself, “Why would they sign up for an email from you?”
 Adapt your email outlook based on the answer.

 Adhere to the Main Components of Email Marketing

 Remember, this is just part of an overall marketing plan that involves social media, search engine marketing, content generation and a slew of other things.
-Doing this by itself will not give you the results you’re looking for but establishing a consistent email marketing calendar in tandem with additional marketing efforts will certainly boost your visibility and most importantly, your sales.
+Doing this by itself will not give you the results you’re looking for.
+However, establishing a consistent email marketing calendar in tandem with additional marketing efforts, will certainly boost your visibility and most importantly, your sales.